- E -

 Edgar Watson Howe

-- If you want work well done, select a busy man -- the other kind has
+- If you want work well done, select a busy man -- the other kind has no time

 Elbert Hubbard